gogins/csound-extended/silencio/patches/README.md

 `gk_InstrumentName_control_variable_name`.
 Default values are set for all control parameters, but in use some most likely would be set by k-rate control channels in an "always on" Controller instrument.
 Each instrument has a `gk_InstrumentName_level` control parameter calibrated in dB.
+Sometimes, the parameters to opcodes are the Csound Reference Manual parameter names for that opcode, prefixed by the instrument name.

 A Python script, `patch_calibrator.py`, is provided to help with the writing of new patches.
 It generates a range of notes for a patch, and prints output